Cape Winelands Cycling

 Rates & Tour info

 Choice of Standard or Superior accommodation.
 The rate of our package also depends on availability.
-For the Standard option our rate is from R7 675 per person, sharing (R9 560 from 1 Sep 2016).
+For the Standard option our rate is from R10 500 per person, sharing.
 The rate for the Superior package will be quoted on request.
 During low season (May-September) the holiday may be available at a reduced rate.
 The Superior package will consist of 5 and 4 Star accommodation.
 The Standard package offers 4 Star accommodation.
 Costs for an extra night – standard and superior accommodation available – on request.

-Included5 nights accommodation in selected guest houses including breakfastOur detailed route notes and description allow you to ride independently and at your own pace amid splendid scenery while we transport your luggage.
+Included5 nights accommodation in selected guest houses or hotels, including breakfastOur detailed route notes and description allow you to ride independently and at your own pace amid splendid scenery while we transport your luggage.

 Not IncludedFlightsBicycle rentTransport to the guest house/hotel of the first evening and from end of trailLunches, dinners, drinks with meals, wine tastings